-that she put away her whoring from her face,
+And let her put away her harlotry from her face

 While I do not mind the end result–the merciful divorce paving the way to my marriage to Mrs. DM–I am still struck by a certain piece of bad advice that just hastened the end of my first marriage.
 Mrs. DM just shakes her head when I share this piece of advice that I occasionally followed towards the end.
 My “excuse” in following it: I was too desperate and willing to be humiliated trying to save a marriage that I could not save due to my ex-wife’s lack of repentance.